On modeling NP-Complete problems as polynomial-sized linear programs: Escaping/Side-stepping the "barriers": Introduction

-A fundamental issue for modern mathematics in general has been the question of decidability/computability (Hilbert [1901]; Turing [1936]).
-The decidability/computability question was reduced (in essence) to that of the equality/non-equality of the computational complexity classes \textquotedblleft P\textquotedblright\ and \textquotedblleft NP\textquotedblright\ (\textquotedblleft P vs. NP\textquotedblright\ problem) in the early 1970's (Cook [1971]).
-With the advent of polynomial-time algorithms for solving linear programs (LPs) in the early 1980's (Khachiyan [1979]; Karmarkar [1984]), the \textquotedblleft P vs. NP\textquotedblright \ problem was reduced (for operations research (OR) in particular) to the question of whether or not any of the NP-Complete combinatorial optimization problems (COPs) can be modeled as a polynomial-sized LP.
-The NP-Complete (NPC) problem which has been used in research focused on this issue in general has been the traveling salesman problem (TSP).
+In the field of mathematical programming, NPC problems are generally analyzed under the umbrella of combinatorial optimization.
+Hence, with the advent of polynomial-time algorithms for solving linear programs (LPs) in the early 1980's (Khachiyan [1979]; Karmarkar [1984]), the \textquotedblleft P vs. NP\textquotedblright\ problem was reduced in part (for operations research (OR) in particular) to the question of whether or not any of the NP-Complete combinatorial optimization problems (COPs) can be modeled as a polynomial-sized LP.
+The challenge in this sense is to develop a set of linear constraints in such a way that the extreme points of the resulting LP are in a one-to-one correspondence with the combinatorial configuration (e.g. \textquotedblleft tours,\textquotedblright\ \textquotedblleft partitions,\textquotedblright\ \textquotedblleft covers,\textquotedblright \ etc.) for the COP at hand.
+The NPC problem which has been used in research focused on this issue in general has been the traveling salesman problem (TSP).
+NP-Completeness pertains to decision problems.
+However, throughout the remainder of this paper, we will use the TSP optimization problem (which is NP-Hard; see Garey and Johnson [1979], among others) instead of the TSP decision problem.
+Our reasons for doing this are convenience (since the framework of our exposition is a mathematical programming one) and the fact that the TSP optimization problem subsumes the TSP decision problem.